-I used to think SEO case studies with titles like this were written by snake oil salesmen.
+I used to think SEO case study with title like this were written by snake oil salesmen.
 After all, saying you increased someone’s organic traffic―especially someone who’s a multiple time New York Times best-selling author and already had a bunch of traffic―by 600% can’t be true, right?

 I certainly didn’t think it could be several years ago.